Winchcombe: Schools

 Winchcombe has a secondary school – Winchcombe School in Greet Road, east of the town centre.
 Winchcombe Abbey Church of England Primary School lies near the town centre in Back Lane, next to Winchcombe Library and Cowl Lane.

 Media

 Local news and television programmes are provided by BBC West Midlands and ITV Central.
 Television signals are received from the Sutton Coldfield and local relay TV transmitters.

 Local radio stations are BBC Radio Gloucestershire on 104.7 FM, Heart West on 102.4 FM, Greatest Hits Radio South West on 107.5 FM, and Radio Winchcombe, a community based radio station which broadcast to the town on 107.1 FM.

 The town is served by the local newspaper: Gloucestershire Echo.

 Community

 The community station Radio Winchcombe began broadcasting in April 2005 for 20 days a year.
 Full-time broadcasting was approved in December 2011 and began on 18 May 2012.

 Winchcombe has a Michelin selected restaurant at 5 North Street.
 From 2004 to 2017, it held a one star rating.
 There are several other frequented eating places.

 Winchcombe Town F.C. plays in the Gloucestershire Northern Senior League.

+In 2023 a community funded project purchased the methodist church in the centre of Winchcombe to provide a community performing-arts centre, this operates under the name Isbourne Arts.